alookatommorow/alookatommorow.github.io/_posts/2016-09-06-data-attributes-and-ajax-in-rails.markdown

 </div>
 {% endhighlight %}

 Notice that the container for the reviews has a data attribute identifying itself.
+Data attributes are HTML attributes that allow us to attach data to an individual element.
+This data can be accessed by JavaScript and CSS, giving us flexibilty and power when interacting with the DOM.
+As you will see shortly, this data attribute will come in handy.

-This will come in handy.
-The partial displays the number of reviews, lists out the reviews, and provides a form that a logged in user can use to submit a review:
+The `reviews` partial displays the number of reviews, lists out the reviews, and provides a form that a logged in user can use to submit a review:

 {% highlight erb %}
 #app/views/application/_reviews.html.erb